blackmagic-debug/black-magic-org/hacking/target-drivers.md

 If you wish your new target support to provide functionality like mass erase, there are members in the target structure such as `t->mass_erase` specifically for this and should be populated in your probe routine.
-Similarly, if you wish to add custom commands for your target, you need to build a `command_s` structure array at the top of your target suppport implementation and register it in the probe routine with `target_add_commands()`.
+Similarly, if you wish to add custom commands for your target, you need to build a `command_s` structure array at the top of your target support implementation and register it in the probe routine with `target_add_commands()`.
 An example of how to define this custom command block follows:

 ```c